daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 Key issues are highlighted on the next slides, and in the handouts.

-I'm giving you the 'basic idea' so we can continue the *story*
+I'm giving you the 'basic idea' so we can continue the *story.*

 \bigskip